Branxholm, Tasmania: Tin Mining History

 Tin mining was initially small scale with tin miners working numerous claims south of Branxholm, diverting streams to sluice boxes to extract alluvial tin.

 In September 1877 tin prices were in decline.
 There was a conflict between the mining communities when about 12 Chinese miners, recruited to work at Pearce’s Ruby Flats claim, were stopped by a group of angry European miners who refused to let them pass over the bridge at Branxholm.
 The party returned to Scottsdale and sought police protection to enable their safe passage to the mine.
 This incident is described as Tasmania's only race riot.

 As the easily won alluvial tin was worked out the rich deep leads at Derby (the Briseis mine), Branxholm (the Arba mine) and the Blue Tier (the Anchor mine) were worked by large capital intensive operations, from which the Chinese were excluded.

-The chinese continued to work the small claims under the tribute system.
+The Chinese continued to work the small claims under the tribute system.
 This caused friction with wage-earning miners who saw this as a threat their income..

 The red bridge in Branxholm was a community project completed in 2003 to commemorate the rich Chinese mining history of the town.

 Water is needed for hydraulic tin-mining, and mines would often have to close due to summer droughts.
 There is a legacy of mining holes, water races and dams in the regrowth forest as well as the remnants of major works.

 The Brother’s Home water race used to run from Fenckers Creek for use in mining operations at the Brother’s Mine in Derby (originally named Brother’s Home).
-This race was replaced by the much larger Briseis Water Race.
+There was a proposal to build a canal to channel the Ringarooma River to Gladstone in 1885.

-The Briseis Water Race is an amazing feat of engineering.
+The Briseis Water Race is a feat of engineering.
 Commenced in 1901, it was hand-built by three gangs of approximately 100 men in each.
 It was constructed from either end of the 48 km length, simultaneously and section by section over a period of just 15 months.
 Water harnessed from behind Ringarooma was channelled along the race to Derby, to provide a minimum of 24 million gallons daily to the large scale hydraulic mining at the Briseis Tin Mine, with the first release of water taking three weeks to reach the mine!

 A section of the race is preserved as the Great Briseis Water Race Walk on Ruby Flats Road; where the remains of four metre deep cuttings through solid rock, sections of original stonewalling, remains of timber trestle fluming structures, and many other insights into the character of those who undertook this mighty task may be seen.

 The impressive pillar and slab dam walls of the Mount Paris Dam were constructed in 1937 to feed the Mt Paris Mine with an 11km water race.